SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 procrastination_data$Country[procrastination_data$Country=="Columbia"] <- "Colombia"
 ```

-* There are blanks answers under the question:
+* There are blanks and random numbers in the answers under the question:
 	* Do you consider yourself a procrastinator?
 	* Do others consider you a procrastinator?
 	* Here we assign them a NA value.